admin-shell/aasx-server/README.md

 https://dotnet.microsoft.com/download/dotnet-core/3.0
 Runtime 3.0.0-preview3-27503-5

-Start AasxServer.exe with switch --help to see switches (or check in program.cs run())
+Start AasxServer.exe with switch --help to see switches

 Server loads all .AASX files in the execution directory